 However, it was not until after the 6 Day-War in 1967 that Zionism (post-Zionism) became a significant force in the US, through Jewish influence on banking, media, the film industry, the academic sphere and the Jewish lobby organisation AIPAC, and the neo-conservatives’ (neocons) influence on US foreign policy and the neo-colonial wars in Afghanistan and Iraq.
 The US neocons comprise an alliance of Jewish and Christian Zionists and neo-liberal conservatives, with Leo Strauss as their foremost ideological figure.
 A kind of rightwing Zionism that bears great similarity to Jabotinsky’s in Palestine.
 But neocons also have roots among Trotskyites in the US, who like Ben Gurion in Palestine, were Bolsheviks.
 The Soviet Union took a very active part in the work leading up to the admittance of Israel as a member state of the UN.
 To what extent this was made to reinforce their influence among communists in the US who were predominantly Jews, or the first importand act of SU Social-imperialism, may be disputed.

-The new Hitler is said to be in Iran.
-He is accused of wanting to wipe out the Jewish state in a “holocaust”, using nuclear weapons he doesn`t have but Israel does.
+The new Hitler is any leader of a country disliked.
+He was said to be in Iran accused of wanting to wipe out the Jewish state in a “holocaust”, using nuclear weapons he doesn`t have but Israel does.
 Criticising Israel’s policies and its influence in the US is labelled “anti-Semitism”.
-Questioning parts of the Zionist picture – 6 million Jews in one Holocaust – is called Holocaust denial; criticism of the Jewish mafia’s dominance within the power elite, mainly on Wall Street and The Federal Reserve, is named “racist conspiracy theories”.
+Questioning parts of the Zionist picture – 6 million Jews killed in gas-chambers – is called Holocaust denial; criticism of the Jewish mafia’s dominance within the power elite, mainly on Wall Street and The Federal Reserve, is named “racist conspiracy theories”.
 Considerable efforts are being made in the US and the EU to promote further restrictions and legal punishment of such criticism.
 It is reasonable to consider that the concerns surrounding details of Hitler’s war crimes against diverse groups of people, including the Jews, should primarily be a matter of discussion between researchers of history, in the same way that the crimes committed by Stalin in the 1930s in Ukraine during the great hunger catastrophe are studied.

 Spreading information about the destructive influence Zionism has on humanity in today’s world, and in Sweden, is predominantly an ideological struggle against control and manipulation of people’s thinking.
 Especially since Zionism hardly exists in public debate.
 And the reason for this is that the means of production of culture and ideology are to a great extent owned or influenced by Zionist interests.

-1) It should be stressed that although Zionism is a religious and Jewish national socialist project, while Marxism is a secular and international socialist project open to all, both can be seen as Jewish projects, as can the neocons, because of the dominance of Jews in the leadership of these projects.
+1) It should be stressed that although Zionism is a Jewish national socialist project, while Marxism is an international socialist project open to all, both can be seen as Jewish projects, as can the neocons, because of the dominance of Jews in the leadership of these projects.
 Karl Marx was not a Zionist, but nevertheless Moses Hess was his personal stand-in at the meetings of the Internationale in 1868 and 1869, 6 years after having written Zionism’s Magnum Opus: Rome and Jerusalem.

 2) Marxism and Zionism can be seen as complementary survival projects for Jews in Europe, lasting a hundred years, from the middle of the 19th century up to the middle of the 20th century – a double faced tribal strategy.
 Zionism created the necessary conditions for a nation for the Jews, while at the same time Marxism reduced the strength of all other nations through its internationalism.
 Regardless of whether this came about intuitively, or was launched as a conspiracy by the Freemasons, or Moses Hess planted the seeds or it was a combination of all these and other factors, the tangible result was that the Jewish group was reinforced.
 To such an extent that even Hitler and Stalin’s attempts to reduce its influence failed.
 We see today, that these strategies were successful regarding Jewish power, especially in the West, and in post-Zionism’s role in the neo-colonial wars.
 The fact that the majority of Jews are exploited by the Zionist power elite does not alter this fact.